Lalapinkbun/La-Spin/README.md

 # Achievement

-> [!NOTE]
-> These are just a plan, the full achievement will be updated in v1.2.0

 Before v1.2.0, by just going [here](Achievement.md)

 12. **Repetition** -> get same shape 3 times in a row on 1-column slot.